SpaghettDev/Economy-Bot/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report incorrect or unexpected behavior of Atlanta
+about: Report incorrect or unexpected behavior of the bot.
-title: BUG
+title: "[BUG] - "
-labels: ''
+labels: bug
 assignees: ''

 ---